Pacoromo/the-dark-quiz/README.md

 - There is a time limit of 1 minute

-- Sound alerts should be presented according to the option selected for every question
+- Sound alerts should be played according to the option selected for every question

 - If 2 answers in a row are wrong, there's a special audio alert by Yoda.